Coventry Coroner’s Office Update June 2022

 - Where COVID-19 is suspected, it can be used in 1b after 1a Bronchopneumonia (for example)

 - A medical practitioner should have visualised (virtually or in person) within 28 days of death, or after death.
-The certifying doctor does not have to be that person.

 - Seeing after death CANNOT be virtual.